 The main character, Anastasia Thorne, died and rose from her grave in search of vengeance after her son is murdered and her homestead burned to the ground.
 She teams up with notorious outlaw, Jesse Gallagher, (who’s gifted with six seconds of foresight) and Sheriff Christian Thorne (sharpshooter and Ana’s husband) to hunt the flesh-eating monsters stalking Horne Pass.

 This all sounds so exciting!
-I can’t wait to see a Weird West genre book by E.A.
+I can't wait to see a Weird West genre book by E.A.
 Copen.
-Oh, and by the way, you can find her on her website, Facebook, Goodreads, and Twitter.
-You can find links to her books here on her Author Central Page.
+Oh and by the way, you can find her on her website, Facebook, Goodreads, and Twitter.
+Click through the slideshow to get a look at her gorgeous covers and find links to her books.